ConfederacyOfGaia/Gaia/monster-stat-blocks.md

 > - **Languages** Draconic, Zephyran
 > - **Challenge** 1 (200 XP)
 > ___
-> ***Impeccable Training.*** When you are wielding a weapon, and an ally within your reach is targetted by a melee attack, you can use your reaction to impose disadvantage on that attack.
->
-> ***Imposing Presence.*** Advantage on Deception, Intimidation, and Persuasion checks.
+> ***Impeccable Training.*** The Dragonborn Soldier has advantage on an attack roll against a creature if at least one of the its allies is within 5 feet of the creature and the ally isn't incapacitated.
 >
 > ### Actions
 > ***Glaive.*** *Melee Weapon Attack:* +5 to hit, reach 10ft., one target. *Hit* 9 (1d10 + 3)